DDP Shipping: What It Means, How It Works and Why It Matters

 AiDeliv runs reverse auctions where carriers compete for your DDP shipment.
 5 free points when you register.

-Get DDP Rates →How DDP Shipping Works - Step by Step
+How DDP Shipping Works, Step by Step

 Here is the standard process for a DDP shipment from China to the United States.
 The sequence is similar for other origin and destination countries.